The Wider QB - Beyond the Classroom

 Pupils are able to develop relationships by playing in one of the school’s vast number of sports teams, they can take a risk and try something that they have never experienced before in Chess Club, Dohl or Urban Fusions or they can experience a production within Dance, Music or Drama.

-are a very small sample of the activities on offer; please click here for the full list of
+are a very small sample of the activities on offer; please click here (summer term menu) for the full list of

 extra-curricular activities on offer this term.